History of Omaha, Nebraska: White contact with Native Americans

 Omaha's location near the confluence of the Missouri River and Platte River has long made the location a key point of transfer for both people and goods.
 Prior to European-American establishment of the city, numerous Indian tribes had inhabited the area, including the Pawnee, Otoe, Sioux, the Missouri and Ioway.
 They had developed a semi-nomadic lifestyle necessary for survival on the Great Plains.
 Since the 17th century, the Pawnee, Otoe, Sioux, and Ioway all variously occupied the land that became Omaha.
-The Pawnee and Otoe tribes had inhabited the region for hundreds of years by the time the Siouan-language Omaha tribe had arrived from the lower Ohio valley in the early 18th century.
+The Pawnee and Otoe tribes had inhabited the region for hundreds of years by the time the Dhegihan Omaha tribe had arrived from the lower Ohio valley in the early 18th century.
 Translated, the word "Omaha" (Umoⁿhoⁿ) means "Dwellers on the Bluff".
 Usually, the word is translated "against the current," but in those cases no source is quoted.

 During the late 18th and early 19th centuries when they were the most powerful Indians along the stretch of the Missouri River north of the Platte, the Omaha nation moved on the western edge of present-day Bellevue, Nebraska.
 After a smallpox outbreak, cultural degradation, the elimination of the buffalo, and continued property loss, the Omaha sold the last of their claims in 1856 and relocated to their present reservation in Thurston County, in northeastern Nebraska.